clarityflowers/localdate/README.md

 ## Developing

-This library is written with no dependencies other than jest for testing, and the code doesn't need to undergo any transpilation to be useable anywhere, making it easy to test and publish new versions.
+The package can be tested with `npm test` and built for distribution with `npm run build`.

-All of the code is contained in `index.js`.
-We use typescript to typecheck our jsdoc comments so we ge the full benefits of strong typing without need to run the typescript compiler.
+All of the code is contained in `index.ts`.